-We support the attention given by the European Commission and the European Parliament to establishing an 'Action Plan for an innovative and competitive Security Industry' to overcome the fragmented market that currently characterises the security sector in Europe.
+We support the attention given by the European Commission and the European Parliament to establishing an 'Action Plan for an innovative and competitive Security Industry' to overcome the fragmented market Europe.
 The Commission should be even more ambitious and consider including security services in future communications on this industrial policy.